liuxu77/LargeST/README.md

 ## 3. Evaluate Your Model in Three Steps
+You may first go through the implementations of various baselines in our repository, which may serve as good references for experimenting your own model.
+The steps are described as follows.
 - The first step is to define the model architecture, and place it into `src/models/`.
 To ensure compatibility with the existing framework, it is recommended that your model inherits the BaseModel class (implemented in `src/base/model.py`).
 - If your model does not require any special training or testing procedures beyond the standard workflow provided by the BaseEngine class (implemented in `src/base/engine.py`), you can directly use it for training and evaluation.
 Otherwise, please include a file in the folder `src/engines/`.
 - To integrate your model and engine files, you need to create a `main.py` file in the `experiments/your_model_name` directory.

-You may go through the implementations of various baselines in our repository, which may serve as good references for experimenting your own model.

 ## 4. License \& Acknowledgement
 The LargeST benchmark dataset is released under a CC BY-NC 4.0 International License: https://creativecommons.org/licenses/by-nc/4.0.
 Our code implementation is released under the MIT License: https://opensource.org/licenses/MIT.
 The license of any specific baseline methods used in our codebase should be verified on their official repositories.
-And we would also like to express our gratitude to the authors of the baselines for releasing their code.
+Here we would also like to express our gratitude to the authors of baselines for releasing their code.

 ## 5. Citation